nebulasio/nebdocs/docs/go-nebulas/tutorials/01-installation.md

-# Nebulas 101 - 01 Compile and Install Nebulas
+# 01 Compile and Install Nebulas

 The current version of Nebulas Mainnet is 2.1.1, which is called Nebulas Nova.